 Say, for instance, if a shopper is looking for smartphone covers, you can recommend him or her with headphones or compatible chargers.

 Both these strategies (upselling & cross-selling) are what Amazon follows religiously.
 No wonder they are leading in the eCommerce world.

 When it comes to upselling, you can do two things:

 If your online store sells consumable items—something that customers will repurchase, such as diapers, sanitary pads, shaving creams, or razors —consider setting a reward program or a loyalty program.

-A customer loyalty program is one if the ideal retention strategy to help you build better customer relationships, which will ultimately encourage them to buy again.
+A customer loyalty program is one of the ideal retention strategies to help you build better customer relationships, which will ultimately encourage them to buy again.
 A reward or loyalty program can also increase your AOV to a great extent eventually.

 Incentivizing your customers to purchase consistently from your store help in getting your AOV to incline over time.
 Even better, there are thousands of apps and tools that can help you do this.

 So, running loyalty or reward programs are no longer a time-consuming or manual task.
 There are tools that are fully automated to help you to keep track of your customer points, and further, rewarding them immediately and automatically whenever they reach your set threshold.

 Whenever there is an incentive involved – for your customers – under your rewards or loyalty program, they not only earn points, but you also see a good incline in your average order value.

 A majority of sellers see a minimum of 13.71% growth in their AOVs via rewards program than members who purchase from non programs.